johnpapwinter/structural-programming-mini-projects/README.md

 # mini-projects
-A collection of mini projects for CF 2022
+A collection of ten mini-projects created for the Coding Factory 2022